Bored Ape: Allegations of racism

+Controversies

 ApeFest ocular injuries

 In November 2023, guests reported burning pain in their eyes and vision problems after attending a Bored Ape event known as "ApeFest," in Hong Kong.
 Potential causes include UV lights used at the event.
 On November 6, Bored Ape Yacht Club stated they were aware of the incident and claimed "...we believe that much less than 1% of those attending and working the event had these symptoms."
 They also encouraged attendees who feel any symptoms to seek medical attention.